leirn/mapannot.rs/README.md

 - Half-line direction is not predictable
 - Issue for multiple layers when switching from one to another
 - Issue when selecting a point on the map after a layer add been added
+- Performance when loading or previewing large images